 3.Personal comfort–One of the most important things to consider when you choose a dentist is whether you feel comfortable with that person.
 Are you able to explain symptoms and ask questions?
 Do you feel like the dentist hears and understands your concerns?
 Would you feel comfortable asking for pain medicine, expressing your fear or anxiety, or asking questions about a procedure?

 4. Professional qualifications–The dentist’s office should be able to tell you about the dentist’s training.
 The office also should have policies on infection control.
 If the staff seems uncomfortable answering your questions, or you are uncomfortable with their answers, consider finding another dentist.
 You can also obtain information about a dentist’s qualifications from the local dental society or your insurance carrier.
-Most organizations of speciality dentists also list their members and qualifications.
+Most organizations of specialty dentists also list their members and qualifications.

 5. Emergency care–Find out what happens if you have an emergency, either during normal office hours or at night or on a weekend.
 A dentist should not refer you to a hospital emergency room.
 You should be able to contact your dentist (or a suitable substitute) at any time by calling an answering service, cell phone or pager.